 “This interference, researchers are finding out, isn’t so much a handicap as a blessing in disguise.
 It forces the brain to resolve internal conflict, giving the mind a workout that strengthens its cognitive muscles.”

 Pre-school children learning in a bilingual environment tend to be more flexible in their cognitive behaviour and begin to understand more deeply at an early age the subtleties of how language works.
 This is thought to be one of the reasons why those exposed to a bilingual education develop better mental acuity early on, growing the tools to solve complex mental puzzles.
-Other research suggests that bilingual students are better at processing sound and therefore are much more likely to pay attention in class, whatever the subject.
+Other research suggests that bilingual students are better at processing sound.
+Therefore, they are much more likely to pay attention in class, whatever the subject.

 There are, of course, many cultural benefits to having a bilingual education.
 Moving between two different worlds means children come into contact and identify with the traditions and identities of each one.
 This is particularly the case with immigrant families and expat communities, where children may grow up with dual cultural identities.